This is the multi-page printable view of this section. Click here to print.

 Service Overview

-• Resource Monitoring: Collects and visualizes performance metrics (e.g., CPU Usage) of resources.
-It also creates a dashboard that visualizes multiple metrics in one place for a quick overview.
+• Resource Monitoring: Collects and visualizes performance metrics of resources (CPU Usage, etc.).
+Also creates a dashboard that allows visual inspection of multiple metrics in one place for quick overview.

-• Cost Efficiency: ServiceWatch offers a flexible pay-as-you-go pricing model for cost-effective usage.
-A free tier is also provided, allowing users to try the service for free and scale to paid usage as needed.
+• Cost Efficiency: ServiceWatch offers a flexible pay-as-you-go pricing model, allowing cost‑effective usage.
+It also provides a free usage tier, so you can try it for free and then scale to a paid plan as needed.

 • Metric Monitoring

 • Dashboard: Visualizes metrics of a single region to provide an integrated view of resources.
-ServiceWatch distinguishes between automatically generated service dashboards and user-created custom dashboards.
+In ServiceWatch, dashboards are divided into automatically generated service dashboards for each service and user-created custom dashboards.

 • Log Monitoring

 • ServiceWatch provides log management capabilities.
 Logs collected from Samsung Cloud Platform services are stored in log groups for management.
-Log retention policies can be set to control log retention periods.
-Users can also view and search log data via the console, and export log groups to Object Storage.
+You can set log retention policies to manage the retention period.
+Additionally, you can view and search log data through the console, and it offers the ability to store log groups in Object Storage.

 • ServiceWatch Agent

-• With the ServiceWatch Agent, detailed metrics on processes, CPU, memory, disk usage, and network performance can be collected from Virtual Server, GPU Server, Bare Metal Server, etc. GPU performance metrics can also be collected.
-Additionally, the Agent can collect logs generated by resources.
+• Through the ServiceWatch Agent, you can collect detailed metrics on processes, CPU, memory, disk usage, and network performance from Virtual Servers, GPU Servers, Bare Metal Servers, and other resources.
+GPU performance metrics can also be collected.
+Additionally, the Agent can collect logs generated by the resources.
 (Planned for December 2025)

 • Event Monitoring

-• ServiceWatch can create event rules from system events reflecting changes to resources created on Samsung Cloud Platform, allowing users to receive notifications when specific conditions are met.
+• ServiceWatch can create event rules from system events about changes to resources created in the Samsung Cloud Platform, allowing you to receive notifications under specific conditions.

-Metrics refer to performance data of a system.
-By default, resources of services integrated with ServiceWatch provide basic monitoring based on free metrics.
+Metrics refer to system performance data.
+By default, we provide basic monitoring based on free metrics for resources of services integrated with ServiceWatch.
 Additionally, services such as Virtual Server can enable detailed monitoring to provide paid metrics.

-Events represent changes in the environment from Samsung Cloud Platform services.
-The following are examples of events.
+An event represents a change in the environment in the Samsung Cloud Platform service.
+Below are examples of events.

-• An event is generated when a Virtual Server’s status changes from Stopped to Running.
+• Generates an event when the status of a Virtual Server changes from Stopped to Running.

-• An event is generated when a new bucket is created in Object Storage.
+• Generates an event when a new bucket is created in Object Storage.

 • An event is generated when an IAM user is removed from a user group.

-ServiceWatch provides pre-built service dashboards for each service automatically, and users can also create custom dashboards.
+ServiceWatch provides a pre-built service dashboard for each service automatically, and users can also create dashboards manually.

-Pre-built dashboards for each service will be available from March 2026.
+Pre-built dashboards for each service will be available starting March 2026.

 ServiceWatch Agent

-The ServiceWatch Agent is a software component that collects metrics and logs from Virtual Server, GPU Server, and On-Premise servers, enabling more granular monitoring of infrastructure and applications beyond the basic monitoring provided by default.
+The ServiceWatch Agent is a software component that collects metrics and logs from Virtual Servers, GPU Servers, and on‑premises servers, among others.
+This enables monitoring of infrastructure and applications with greater granularity than the default monitoring provided out of the box.

 • Up to 500 widgets per dashboard

-Log DownloadWhen downloading Excel, up to 1 MB per log event and up to 10,000 log events can be downloaded
+Log downloadExcel download: up to 1 MB per log event, with a maximum of 10,000 log events can be downloaded

 • Basic monitoring metrics for each service